-Following the introduction of the Bill, the UK Government agreed to table an amendment at Committee Stage requiring the House of Commons to pass a motion before a Minister is able to use its 'notwithstanding' powers.
-The UK Government later published guidance on 17 September 2020 on the use of the notwithstanding clauses.
+The UK Government published guidance on 17 September 2020 on the use of the notwithstanding clauses.
 It confirms that Parliament will be:

-[A]sked to support the use of the provisions in Clauses 42, 43 and 45, and any similar subsequent provisions, only in the case of, in our view, the EU being engaged in a material breach of its duties of good faith or other obligations, and thereby undermining the fundamental purpose of the Northern Ireland Protocol.
+[A]sked to support the use of the provisions in Clauses 42, 43 and 45 [new clauses 44, 45 and 47], and any similar subsequent provisions, only in the case of, in our view, the EU being engaged in a material breach of its duties of good faith or other obligations, and thereby undermining the fundamental purpose of the Northern Ireland Protocol.

 A number of broad examples are provided to illustrate examples of behaviour that could be considered as material breaches.
-On 16 September, the Prime Minister told the Liaison Committee that he believes the EU is not acting in good faith.